-What had not publicly been released until Tuesday was that the Stormont, Dundas and Glengarry OPP officers had decided to arrest due to a complaint filed on Dec.
+What had not publicly been released until Tuesday was that the Stormont, Dundas and Glengarry due to a complaint filed on Dec.
 20, in which a saleswoman alleged Saidi had threatened and drawn a knife on her and held it against her throat.